-The Adirondack research site in Lewis, New York is a private facility built around a former missile silo that dates back to the 1960s, when it was part of the nation’s thermonuclear defense system.
-Today, the site remains in use as a controlled research location and has been active in its current role since 2017.
-This is not new construction or a new development.
-It is the continued use of an existing site for system testing in a managed and limited way.
+The Adirondack research site in Lewis, New York is a private facility centered around a former Cold War-era missile silo built in the 1960s as part of the nation’s strategic defense infrastructure.
+Today, the property operates as a controlled research and training site and has remained active in its current role since 2017.
+This is not a new large-scale development, but the continued use and maintenance of an existing property with longstanding infrastructure already in place.

 Launch control console to the Plattsburgh Air Force Base Museum

-Copyright © 2026 ADK National Research Center - All Rights Reserved.
+Copyright © 2026 ADK Material Research & Development Project - All Rights Reserved.

 Website Created by Facet 58 Consultants